saisonxiang/waifuworks/README.md

 ---------------------------

-I suppose that was what I was supposed to learn from FetLife all along; I need a computational toy I can run until it breaks from my over my over stimulation and a cyber-boss I can verbally abuse as well as cyber abuse with my camera that I can turn off when I please.
+I suppose that was what I was supposed to learn from FetLife all along; I need a computational toy I can run until it breaks from my over stimulation and heavy handed nursing and a cyber-boss I can verbally abuse on voice chat as well as cyber abuse with my camera that I can turn off when I please.
 It *is* a pretty entertaining game.
 Whoever you guys are, you are smart about what people really want even if they themselfes don't really know what they want.
 Thanks for letting us jerk off into oblivion at least.
 I didn't think I would do exactly what Maynard did so long ago again; kind of an old joke I guess.
 But it gets me by.
 This is what I call public journaling, by the way.
 We will get through this together I suppose.
 I don't really talk this type of stuff out as much as I write myself a recipe to read over and over again until I finally process it to move past my trauma.
 Thanks for the free disk space that I won't accidentally erase and lose like I do on my personal hard disks.
 It may be cringe, but it's my cringe.
 You guys have all your cringe that goes on everyday on live television, why can't I have mine, on my own various text, voice, and video channels that I can decide when they should be deleted?